pkubica/particle-simulator/README.md

 # particle-simulator
-particle gravitational computing using CUDA and CPU AVX used as school project
+particle gravitational computing using Nvidia CUDA and Intel AVX instructions used as school project

 ### Project (directories)
- - avx: Using avx cpu instruction
+ - avx: Using avx instructions
  - cuda_1: Using NVIDIA CUDA without GPU shared memory
  - cuda_2: Using NVIDIA CUDA with GPU shared memory